Ellen010/Ellen010/README.md

 ![benefits-of-react](https://github.com/Ellen010/Ellen010/assets/157579304/c0e3db7f-c6ba-4df0-ad63-b572406d6650)
 ![159979537-7116a826-212c-45f4-a393-4abeabeabd07](https://github.com/Ellen010/Ellen010/assets/157579304/d22a7f2e-6086-498c-9904-4140a578808d)

+List of tools I used:
+- MongoDB, Superbase

 <!---
 Ellen010/Ellen010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.